Ashish Deo

-He has written and directed documentaries and ad films.
+Ashish Deo is an Indian script writer and film director.
+He started his career with the television serial Chhoti si yeh duniya under the corporation of Vishesh Films.
+He has written and directed documentaries and films.
 His theatre plays in Marathi have performed hundreds of shows and have been translated into Hindi and Gujrathi.
 He has also directed an English play.